 Johannesburg is South Africa’s biggest city.
 It’s known as Joburg or Jozi by locals and is a local and international travel hub.
-Many travellers will stop off in Johannesburg for a short wait during their South African explorations.
+Many travellers will stop off in Johannesburg for a short wait during their trip to South Africa.
 It’s also usually the endpoint for most travellers, so a quick sightseeing expedition before going home is a great option if you have time to spare!
-Here is the best way to spend 48 hours in Johannesburg.
+Expat Explore is here to tell you the best way to spend 48 hours in Johannesburg.

 If you find yourself in the City of Gold, take a look at this helpful guide on spending the best 48 hours in Johannesburg.
 Here’s a whole list of things to do in Johannesburg: